cin/mr-cassop/docs/docs/backup-restore.md

     cassandraBackup: example-backup
     # or the following if no corresponding cassandraBackup available
     # storageLocation: s3://bucket-name/backup/location
-    # snapshotTag: example-backup //the name of the CassandraBackup if the backup was created using the Cassandra Operator
+    # snapshotTag: example-backup //the name of the CassandraBackup if the backup was created using the mr-cassop
 ```

-The Cassandra Operator will update the progress of the restore in the status field of CassandraRestores CR object.
+mr-cassop will update the progress of the restore in the status field of CassandraRestores CR object.

 See [all fields description](cassandrarestore-configuration.md) for more information.